Congressional Budget Office says inflation to last into 2023

-The nonpartisan agency expects that the consumer price index will rise 6.1% this year and 3.1% in 2023.
+The nonpartisan agency expects the consumer price index to rise 6.1% this year and 3.1% in 2023.
 This forecast suggests that inflation will slow from current annual levels of 8.3%, yet it would still be dramatically above a long-term baseline of 2.3%.

 The 10-year estimates do contain positive news as this year's annual budget deficit will be $118 billion lower than forecast last year.
 That's a byproduct of the end of pandemic-related spending and the solid job growth it helped to spur.
 As a share of the total economy, publicly held debt will drop through 2023.
 Still, the accumulated federal debt will likely continue to grow over the next decade to be equal to roughly 110% of U.S. gross domestic product.